KRM7/gapp/docs/genetic-operators.md

 with exploring more of the search space and avoiding convergence to local optima.

-The mutation operator used by the GAs can be set similar to the crossover operators, either in the constructor or by using the `mutation_method` method:
+The mutation operator used by the GAs can be chosen similar to the crossover operators, either in the constructor or by using the `mutation_method` method:

 ```cpp
 RCGA GA;